-- aboriginal rights (on which comprehensive claims are based); and - treaty rights arising from treaties concluded with Indian, Inuit and Métis peoples.
+- aboriginal rights (on which comprehensive claims are based) and - treaty rights arising from treaties concluded with Indian, Inuit and Métis peoples

-Treaties are at the heart of the special trust relationship between the Crown and aboriginal peoples.
-Another major precedent was set in 1984 with the Guerin decision, in which the Supreme Court of Canada deemed the relationship between the Crown and Indians to be a fiduciary relationship which, in certain circumstances, created a fiduciary duty, breach of which is subject to action before the courts.
-In 1990, the Supreme Court ruled in Sparrow that this fiduciary relationship exists not only between the Crown and Indians, but that it extends to all aboriginal peoples (including Inuit and Métis).
+Treaties are at the heart of the special trust relationship between the Crown and the Aboriginal peoples.
+Another major precedent was set in 1984 with the Guerin6 decision, in which the Supreme Court of Canada deemed the relationship between the Crown and Indians to be a fiduciary relationship which, in certain circumstances, created a fiduciary duty, any breach of which is subject to action before the courts.
+In 1990, the Supreme Court ruled in $Sparrow^7$ that this fiduciary relationship exists not only between the